nancyliqn91/Coffee-Shop-Inventory-Tracker/README.md

 ## Description

 * A user can see a list of all available types of coffee beans.
+* A user can edit and delete a coffee bean's properties after entering them.
-* For each type of coffee, a user can see its name, origin, price, roast (light, medium, or dark) and pounds of the coffee bean.
+* For each type of coffee beans, you can see its details include name, origin, price, roast (light, medium, or dark) and pounds of the coffee bean.
-* As a user, you are able to click a button to buy a pound  coffee beans.
+* For each type of coffee beans, you can click a button to buy a pound  coffee beans.
 If the number of pounds in a sack of coffee beans are 0, you will see `it is out of stock`.
-* As a user, you are able to click a button restock a burlap sack of coffee beans if it is less than 5 pounds.
+* For each type of coffee beans, you can see a prompt `It's less than 10 punds!
+Time to restock "coffee name"` if it is less than 10 pounds in the sack, and you can click a restock button to restock a burlap sack of coffee beans(which is 130 pounds).

 ## Setup/Installation Requirements